Charles Babbage Born This Day In 1791

 The story of Babbage's life, his Difference Engine and Analytical Engine can be found in our history article, Charles Babbage - The First Computer Visionary.

-Here at I Programmer we consider Babbage so important an influence of computer science that our collection of articles on topics from assembler, through operating systems to Virtual Memory are gathered in a section of this site called Babbage's Bag.
-You'll find are plenty of ideas fundamental to computing to explore, including - binary arithmetic, computability, hardware and software.
+Here at I Programmer we consider Babbage so important an influence on computer science that our collection of articles on topics from assembler, through operating systems to Virtual Memory are gathered in a section of this site called Babbage's Bag.
+Here, you will find are plenty of ideas fundamental to computing to explore, including - binary arithmetic, computability, hardware and software.

 Related articles: